Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - HTTP has been removed as a transport option.
   - It had very limited support across the device options and some APIs behaved differently.
 - Some options that were previously set in the `DeviceClient` constructor are now in the optional `IotHubClientOptions` parameter.
+- The connection status callback parameters have changed.
+Instead of two parameters, a class with several properties is provided.
+  - Two properties are the same as before, but with some renames (underscores removed) and obsolete members removed.
+  - A new property has been added with a recommended action, which a device developer may observe or ignore.
-- This method has been split into the three individual steps that this method used to take.
+- The file upload method has been split into the three individual steps that this method used to take.
 See [this file upload sample](./iothub/device/samples/getting%20started/FileUploadSample/) for an example of how to do file upload using these discrete steps.
 - Cloud-to-device messages can be received by calling `SetMessageHandlerAsync` and providing a callback.
 Users no longer need to poll for messages with `ReceiveAsync`.
+- Several callback handler set methods and definitions have changed, losing the `userContext` parameter.

+#### Notable additions

+- The device and module clients now have a property (e.g., `IotHubDeviceClient.ConnectionStatusInfo`)with the latest connection status information on it, eliminating the need for a connection status callback method to cache the latest values.
 - Remote certificate validation is no natively longer supported for AMQP web socket connections.
 Supprted workaround is to provide a client web socket instance in the client options.

-#### Notable additions

 - Added support for setting a client web socket instance in the client options so that users can have better control over AMQP web socket connections.

 #### ModuleClient